ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 Other foods include caffeic acid, but only black chokeberries have anything like a comparable amount.
 And elderberry extract is the thing that's been actually studied, so that's what Chris recommends.

 There are studies using elderberry in humans to treats colds, the flu, and cardiovascular disease, but Chris doesn't mention their results.
 He just uses them to determine a safe dose.

-My take: not strong experimental or observational evidence.
-Theoretical evidence seems solid, but I don't know how much to trust theory.

 ### Essential: Nutritional zinc